-- Deputy Handbook "Code of Ethics" policy #270, Section Two (5 pgs.
+- Deputy Handbook "Code of Ethics" policy #270, Section Two (5 pg.
 Exhibit 13-1.5).
-Staff members are required to read, accept and sign a copy of this policy as a condition of their employment with the Martin County PAO. - Staff members are required to participate in "confidentiality training" conducted by a PAO staff member (10 pgs.
+Staff members are required to read, accept and sign a copy of this policy as a condition of their employment with the Martin County PAO. - Staff members are required to participate in "confidentiality training" as presented by senior management staff.
+Training consists of the information noted in (10 pg.
 Exhibit 13-1.6).
-After the session, participants are required to read, accept and sign the "Martin County Property Appraiser's Office Confidentiality Agreement" (Exhibit 13-1.7). - Staff members are required to read, accept and sign the FDOR Disclosure Authorization Agreement (Figure 1.6) which addresses disclosure or use of confidential state tax information.
+After the session, participants are required to read, accept and sign the "Martin County Property Appraiser's Office Confidentiality Agreement" (Exhibit 13-1.7). - Staff members are required to read, accept and sign the Florida Department of Revenue Disclosure Authorization Agreement (Figure 1.6) which addresses disclosure or use of confidential state tax information.